Neal Francis Lane: Current work

 Lane continues to lecture, provide Congressional testimony, meet with students, scholars and leaders in education, business and public policy.
 He also serves on non-profit boards and advisory committees that focus on science and technology, science and mathematics education, and federal policy.
 He co-chaired (with Norman Augustine, retired chairman and CEO of Lockheed Martin Corp.) a study of the American Academy of Arts and Sciences that led to the 2014 report "Restoring the Foundation – The Vital Role of Research in Preserving the American Dream.
 He serves on the Advisory Board of the Journal of Science Policy & Governance.

 Personal life

 Neal Lane is married to Joni Sue (Williams) Lane.
 In 2015, they celebrated their 55th anniversary.
-They have two children, Christy Saydjari and John Lane, and four grandchildren, Allia Rodriguez and Alexander Saydjari, and Matthew and Jessica Lane.
+They have two children, Christy Saydjari and John Lane, and four grandchildren, Allia and Alexander Saydjari, and Matthew and Jessica Lane.